OLG-MAN/gcp-tomcat-nginx-lb/README.md

 2.

-* #### Create instance template for tomcat MIG with startup script from bucket. (used startup-tomcat.sh file in repo)
+* #### Create instance template for tomcat MIG with startup script from bucket. (using startup-tomcat.sh file in repo)

 ```
 gcloud beta compute --project=tomcat-nginx-lb instance-templates create instance-template-tomcat-1 \